 SHAREE is the acronym for Self-Help Association for Rural people through Education & Entrepreneurship, is registered in Bangladesh as a NGO with both the Directorate of Social Welfare and NGO Affairs Bureau.
-It runs lobby and advocacy campaigns for the marginalised minority people in Bangladesh, and for the Dalit community people so that their human rights can be promoted and/or protected.
+It runs lobby and advocacy campaigns for the marginalized and disadvantage community in Bangladesh, and for the Dalit community people so that their human rights can be promoted and/or protected.

 SHAREE in a Nutshell: Self-Help Association for Rural people through Education & Entrepreneurship (SHAREE)

 Type: Non-profit Organization

 Purpose: SHAREE’s purpose is to promoting & protecting Marginalized and disadvantage community human rights in Bangladesh

 Headquarters: House-11 (1st Floor), Road-4, Dhanmondi R/A, Dhaka-1205, Bangladesh